What Is Clinical Psychology?

 - Health psychology: You investigate the relationship between mental states and health or illness.

 - Child and adolescent psychology: You help clients deal with problems related to their age group, and you may work with children who are disabled or have been abused.

 - Adult psychology and gerontology: You may help adults deal with the effects of ageing.

 - Marriage and family psychology: Working with couples or families, you can help them resolve areas of conflict and repair relationships.

 - Forensic psychology: You may determine if someone is mentally stable to stand for a trial and treat inmates regarding the nature of their crimes.

 A Ph.D. in Clinical Psychology is the minimum educational requirement in order to obtain licensure as a clinical psychologist to work in private practice.
 You may be able to enter a Ph.D. program with a bachelor's degree or a master's degree.
 Graduation requirements include coursework, a practicum, an internship, comprehensive examinations, research and a dissertation.
 Classes you may take include social psychology, cognitive psychology, developmental psychology, psychopathology, multicultural psychology, experimental design and psychological research methods.
 Additional courses depend on your area of specialization.

-All independently practicing psychologists must be licensed by their state, which typically involves earning a Ph.D., completing an internship, obtaining professional work experience and passing one or more examinations.
+All independently practising psychologists must be licensed by their states, which typically involves earning a Ph.D., completing an internship, obtaining professional work experience and passing one or more examinations.